pivotiiii/hourglass/README.md

 - All the timer windows are arranged by the time left where the nearest remaining running timers are followed by the expired ones if any.
 - When the timer window is minimized or closed the next visible non-minimized timer window is activated.
 - The **Window title** submenu is available directly from the timer window context menu.
+- The **Reset bounds** submenu sets the timer window default position and size.

 ### Mics